tomlutzenberger/coding-guideline-collection/README.md

 This is a collection of files, which follow common coding guidelines.

-It is intended to make developers life easier and code more beautiful.
+It is intended to make developers life easier and help them to code better.

 ## Supported Files